Code-Institute-Submissions/school-data-dashboard/readme.md

 making my cohort selector area larger, so that it was noticeable, and also suggesting that the cohort selector button stayed fixed in position as the screen was scrolled so that a user could use it to select cohorts to analyse further on down the spa for other subjects.
+Thanks to code institute student support who encouraged me to keep going with my project despite it being hard to remain motivated at times.